7 Things to Consider When Designing Your Home Theater

 For starters, what your wall is made of can affect the sound quality and soundproofing of your home theater.
 For instance, the insulation and drywall should be able to handle the loud sound effects of your movie.
 With that being said, you’ll want to make sure that whatever room you choose is properly insulated.

 Once you choose your room and the walls, whether it’s for a temporary or permanent theater setup, you can cover the walls with a few different materials to help with the acoustics.
-Installing acoustic boards, thick curtains, or even carpet onto your walls will help to absorb sound bounce.
+Installing acoustic tiles or boards, thick curtains, or even carpet onto your walls will help to absorb sound bounce and add style to your home theater.

 Temporary Theater Wall Options